PardhavMaradani/neet-2024-center-marks/README.md

 # NEET 2024 State / City / Center-wise marks DB

+Click [here](https://pardhavmaradani.github.io/neet-2024-center-marks/) to explore the data directly in your browser.

 - The centers data is obtained from the **NEET (UG) Result 2024 City/Center Wise** [link](https://neet.ntaonline.in/frontend/web/common-scorecard/index) as follows:
   - The page shows there are `4,750` entries in the bottom left